 WARNING - Always work to the left side of the blade during this type of cut.
 The miter gauge (3) must be in the left side miter gauge groove.
 It cannot be used in the right side groove unless the miter angle is very sharp, as it will interfere with the blade guard.

-- the left side groove (2). - 2.
+- 1. Set the miter gauge (3) to the desired angle.
+Use only the left side groove (2). - 2.
 Set the blade (1) bevel to the desired angle. - 3.
 Carefully push the miter gauge to begin the cutting operation.